-Over the next few weeks I will be attending to a few 1920s themed events with my husband.
-We have been watching Boardwalk Empire on HBO and are very interested in the clothing men of all walks of life wore in the 1920’s.
+Every year my husband and I attend a handful of 192’0s themed events.
+We love watching Boardwalk Empire on HBO and are very interested in the clothing men of all walks of life wore in the 1920’s.
 We were especially drawn to the striped suits, colorful shirts, and two toned shoes a well dressed gentlemen would wear.
-With recent luck finding a chalk striped suit and using an existing pair of two toned shoes we only needed to find a 1920s style shirt to complete my husbands vintage look.
+With recent luck finding a chalk striped suit and using an existing pair of two toned shoes we only needed to find a 1920′s style mens shirt to complete the vintage look.

 Locating a 1920s style shirt is quite easy online but rather difficult locally.
 Men’s roaring 1920s shirts featured contrasting white collars that could be detached or attached and a pair of french cuffs and cuff links.
-Not all 1920s shirt had white collars but they are the most iconic of the decade.
+Not all 1920s shirts had white collars but they are the most iconic of the decade.
 Needless to say these style shirts are not readily available at local department stores.
 However online the sea of shirts is plentiful.

 White shirt collars came in different shapes.
 In the prior decade it was fashionable to wear rounded collars known as Club collars.
 This style of collar stayed popular through most of the 1920’s.
 How they were worn had some differences in the 20′s.
 With heavy fabric starch they could be stiff and un-starched they were soft and flexible thus more comfortable.
 For many the soft collars creased and rolled in an un-gentlemen like manner.
 Collar stays prevented some rolling while fancy gold tie bars or tie pins were worn by upper-class men.